My handy guide will show to how to get a refund if your flight is cancelled, and advise when you are entitled to compensation.

 If a flight is cancelled, airlines are obliged to refund you within seven days.
-However, in these unprecedented times it is understandable that refunds are taking a lot longer to process.
-I would expect refunds to take up to three months from the original application, but I suggest following up your request six weeks after your initial application to check on the status of your refund.
+However, refunds are generally taking a lot longer to process.
+I would expect refunds to take up to six weeks from the original application, but I suggest following up your request two weeks after your initial application to check on the status of your refund.

 4. Make a complaint to the Commission for Aviation Regulation

 In some cases airlines will try to offer vouchers instead of refunds, however, they are still obliged by law to offer a refund, under regulation EU 261.
 The Commission for Aviation Regulation is the National Enforcement Body for EU 261, which sets out the rights of Air Passengers in the event that their flight is cancelled or delayed, or if they are denied boarding or downgraded.